India News | 12 Held by Delhi Police for Attempts of Unauthorised Withdrawal from High-value NRI Account | LatestLY

-New Delhi [India], October 19 (ANI): Delhi Police Cyber Cell on Tuesday arrested 12 people, including three HDFC bank employees, for allegedly attempting to make an unauthorised withdrawal from a very high-value NRI account.
+New Delhi [India], October 19 (ANI): Delhi Police Cyber Cell has arrested 12 people, including three HDFC bank employees, for allegedly attempting to make an unauthorised withdrawal from a very high-value NRI account.

-KPS Malhotra, Deputy Superintendent of Police (DCP) (Cyber Cell), informed that as many as 66 attempts of unauthorised online transactions were made by the group on the high-value account.
+As per information shared by Cyber Cell Deputy Superintendent of Police (DSP) KPS Malhotra on Tuesday, as many as 66 attempts of unauthorised online transactions were made by the group on the high-value account.

 "The accused had fraudulently obtained cheque book which has been recovered.
 Mobile phone number identical to that of account holder's US-based phone number was also procured by the fraudsters," the DSP stated.